Computer-Aided-Validation-Laboratory/pyvale/dev/lfdev/notes_pyvale_dev.md

     - Show how all errors can be extracted from the error integrator
     - Example showing how surface meshes can be generated for speeding up computation

-- ERROR ANALYSIS MODULE / UQ MODULE
+- EXPERIMENT ERROR ANALYSIS MODULE / UQ MODULE
     - Extracts which errors in the chain are contributing the most for each sensor
+    - Show differences between simulations for experiment traces

 - BUGS!
     - Node vs Elem vars in the SimData object - does pyvale work with elem vars???